Timely mortgage Q&A: “How long after foreclosure can I purchase a home?”

 The FHA allows borrowers to purchase a home just three years after a foreclosure notice assuming you’ve kept credit clean since the negative action; for VA loans it’s a waiting period of two years.

-Fannie Mae and Freddie Mac require a five-year time period (up from four years) for re-establishing credit following completion of the foreclosure action (two years for a short sale).
+Fannie Mae and Freddie Mac (conventional loans) require a seven-year waiting period (up from 5 years) for re-establishing credit following completion of the foreclosure action (as little as two years for a short sale).

 The time period can be shortened to three years if you can prove extenuating circumstances tied to the foreclosure such as illness or job loss.

-Also note that the new mortgage used to purchase a principal residence will require a minimum 10 percent down payment and a minimum credit score of 680.
+If so, the new mortgage must be used to purchase a principal residence and will require a minimum 10 percent down payment.

 Investors Must Wait Longer

 And what if you own multiple properties?
-Well, the foreclosure can affect your other properties as well.
+Well, the foreclosure can affect your ability to refinance your other mortgages.

-Cash out refinancing or mortgages tied to second homes and investment properties require seven years after the foreclosure action.
+Cash out refinancing or purchase mortgages for second homes and investment properties require a full seven years after the foreclosure action.
 This has to do with the heightened risk tied to such transactions.

 It’ll be interesting going forward to see how banks and mortgage lenders treat foreclosure in terms of subsequent mortgage loan approvals.